blueplane-ai/bp-app-releases/docs/SECURITY_OVERVIEW.md

 ## 3. Data Sanitization and Content Redaction

-### What Is in Place Today

 - **File contents are redacted on-device** before being included in any sync batch.
 The content of files read or edited by the AI tool is never included in telemetry payloads — only file paths and diff summaries (line counts) are transmitted.
-- **The sanitization pipeline architecture** is implemented: every row passes through a configurable `Sanitizer` interface in the daemon before being batched for upload.
+- **The sanitization pipeline architecture** runs a configurable `Sanitizer` interface in the daemon before uploading rows.
 This design allows per-table, per-field redaction rules without changes to the sync pipeline.
+By default, the system filters common security vulnerabilities such as GitHub tokens, CSRF tokens, session tokens, bearer tokens, AWS keys, and git remote URLs.

 ---